Your Guide to Structural Inspections

 When Structural Movement is a Concern:

-• If you recently completed a remodel or installed additional weight and something just feels…off.
+- If you recently remodeled or installed additional weight and something just feels…off.

 • Foundation Movement, Bowing or Cracked Walls, & Sloping Floors: Small cracks are typically not an issue when it comes to foundations.
 However, if you are seeing horizontal, vertical, or step cracks ¼” or larger in size, bowing foundation walls, or movement of any kind, don’t wait.
 Those are clear signs that the structural integrity of the home may be at risk.